- Lottery grants

 - alcohol and drug treatment, education and support services

-- the purchase of major items of health equipment
+- medical expenses, operations, treatments or the purchase of major items of health equipment

 - capital investment or trust funds